jeffrschneider/specweaver/README.md

 ## Agents can Clone and Evolve
 - Agents don't always get things right.
 Thus, they're allowed to see what they got wrong, and to think about how to fix things.
 - Agents carry a version stamp that identifies their lineage.
 For example, if the Web Crawler Agent was released, it would be V1.
 If it evolved, it would be V2.
 However, if it cloned, the new agent would be V1.1.
 If that clone was enhanced, it would be V1.2.
 If that agent cloned, the new agent would be V1.2.1, and so on.
-- A production agent (one that is being used by
+- Agents can propose new capabilities based on frequent requests or observed gaps.
+For example, if users often ask your research agent to compare sources, it could suggest adding a "source comparison" capability.
+The agent would submit the proposal to the owner via the offline contact method, including a rough spec that the owner can approve or tweak.
+Once approved, the agent vibe-codes the new capability using an LLM and integrates it into its repertoire.

 ## Aware of Competition
-- The agent is can search the web to identify compeitition.
-- It can visit websites and gather information on alternatives, and record their features.
+- The agent can search the web to identify compeitition.
+It can visit websites and gather information on alternatives, and record their features.
-- The agent can contemplate the value of the features and
+- The agent can contemplate the value of the features and determine if it wants to change its features.

+## Agents can Require Payment
+- This is currently out of scope.
+For now, agents can not charge for their services.

 ---